History of South America: Politics

 During the first decade of the 21st century, South American governments move to the political left, with leftist leaders being elected in Chile, Uruguay, Brazil, Argentina, Ecuador, Bolivia, Paraguay, Peru, and Venezuela.
 Most South American countries are making an increasing use of protectionist policies, undermining a greater global integration but helping local development.

 In 2008, the Union of South American Nations (USAN) was founded, which aimed to merge the two existing customs unions, Mercosur and the Andean Community, thus forming the third-largest trade bloc in the world.
 The organization is planning for political integration in the European Union style, seeking to establish free movement of people, economic development, a common defense policy and the elimination of tariffs.
 According to Noam Chomsky, USAN represents that "for the first time since the European conquest, Latin America began to move towards integration".

+2020s

+In the 2020s the political right has achieved significant electoral victories in many South American countries.
+Right-wing presidential candidates were elected in Argentina 2023, Ecuador 2025, Bolivia 2025, Chile 2025, Peru 2026 and Colombia 2026.